alkindli/alkindli/README.md

-## Hi there 👋  Condolenses to battery chieftan
+## Hi there 👋  Condolenses to battery chieftan.
 ------
 -Rake
 -Aita